LaxarJS/laxar/docs/manuals/widgets_and_activities.md

 * increasing or decreasing the quantity of individual positions within the cart.

-The grunt-init template has already created an empty controller along with some AngularJS infrastructure (module and injections).
+The Yeoman generator has already created an empty controller along with some AngularJS infrastructure (module and injections).
 For a shopping cart, this might be an appropriate starting implementation based on some dummy data:

 ```JS